Jason Lezak: 2004 Athens Olympics

-2008 Olympics
+2008 Beijing Olympics

 At the 2008 Summer Olympics in Beijing, Lezak was the oldest male on the U.S. swim team.
 He anchored the U.S. 4×100-meter freestyle relay team that won the gold medal and set a new world record.
 At the start of the leg, Lezak trailed French anchor Alain Bernard by nearly a full body length.
 In the final 25 meters, with Bernard still leading by half a body length, Lezak overtook Bernard.
-At the time, Lezak's split of 46.06 was the fastest 100-meter freestyle split ever by nearly 0.6 seconds (at the 2019 World Championships Duncan Scott swam a 46.14 in the 4×100-meter freestyle relay to reduce that margin to 0.08 seconds).
 The American team's final time of 3:08:24 was just 0.08 seconds ahead of the French team's 3:08.32, making it the closest finish in the event's history.
 Both teams finished nearly four seconds ahead of the previous world record.

-Lezak also earned his first individual Olympic medal, having tied for bronze with Brazilian swimmer César Cielo Filho in the 100-meter freestyle with a time of 47.67.
+Lezak earned his first individual Olympic medal, having tied for bronze with Brazilian swimmer César Cielo Filho in the 100-meter freestyle with a time of 47.67.

 In the final race of these games Lezak anchored the U.S. 4×100-meter medley relay to a gold medal securing Michael Phelps's final gold medal to break Mark Spitz's record.

-2012 Olympics
+2012 London Olympics

 Lezak qualified for his fourth Olympics at the 2012 United States Olympic Trials in Omaha, Nebraska.
-His sixth-place finish in the Olympic Trial finals was good enough to reach the London Games as a member of the U.S. 4×100-meter freestyle relay team.
+His sixth-place finish in the Olympic Trial finals qualified him for the London Games as a member of the U.S. 4×100-meter freestyle relay team.

 At the 2012 Summer Olympics in London, United Kingdom, Jimmy Feigen, Matt Grevers, Ricky Berens and Lezak swam for the U.S. team in the preliminaries.
 Nathan Adrian, Michael Phelps, Cullen Jones and Ryan Lochte swam in the finals, and together all these competitors earned a silver medal for the team's second-place finish in the finals.
 Lezak became the first male swimmer in Olympic history to win four medals in the same event, the 4×100-meter freestyle relay.